 Career opportunities and outlook

-According to a 2019 wage survey conducted by the American Society for Clinical Pathology, average hourly pay for cytotechnologists ranges from $35.84 for staff cytotechnologists to $44.11 for cytotechnologist supervisors and managers.
+According to a 2019 wage survey conducted by the American Society for Clinical Pathology, the average hourly pay for cytotechnologists ranges from $35.84 for staff cytotechnologists to $44.11 for cytotechnologist supervisors and managers.
 The average annual salary ranges from $74,000 to $91,000 a year depending on the job level.